 Target is one of the largest retail chains in the U.S. with more than 1800 locations nationwide, has now big plans to invest in the expansion of EV charging points at their stores.

-Over the course of next two years Target is planning to setup EV charging spots at more than 100 store locations across 20 states.
-Target is partnering with Tesla, ChargePoint and Electrify America who already have the ground experience of deploying high-powered EV charging stations.
+Over the course of next two years, Target is planning to set up EV charging spots at more than 100 store locations across 20 states.
+Target is partnering with Tesla, ChargePoint, and Electrify America who already has the ground experience of deploying high-powered EV charging stations.

 According to Tesla, as of now they have 1,210 Supercharger stations with 9,428 supercharging points globally and expanding continuously month over month.
 ChargePoint claims they have 48,300 locations for EV charging.